 Draft 2026 Budget

-The City’s proposed 2026 budget is designed to continue delivering the services residents rely on every day — from snow clearing and recreation programs to policing, fire protection, planning, and community facilities.
+The City’s proposed 2026 budget is designed to continue delivering the services residents rely on every day — from snow clearing and recreation programs to fire protection, planning, and community facilities.
 Because municipalities in B.C. must balance their budgets, the revenues we expect to collect must fully cover the services we plan to deliver in the year.

 Because property taxation makes up roughly 35% of the City’s total revenues, decisions to increase funding in a service area typically require either higher taxation or reducing services in another area to remain balanced.
 Conversely, reducing funding in a service area generally results in reduced levels of service.